How to Use Drop Sets to Build Muscle & When to Avoid Them

 Drop sets are a great way to get the most out of your workout, but they can also take a toll on your body.
 If you do too many drop sets in one workout, it will be difficult for your body to recover, repair itself, and grow your muscles.
 Because of that, some trainers recommend doing drop sets only once a week.
 Others even recommend doing them only one week per month.
 Doing too many drop sets can lead to overtraining and injuries

-Don’t do drop sets when training purely for strength
+Don’t do them when training for strength

 Also, doing drop sets when you train for strength with heavy weights is not the best of ideas.
 That’s because drop sets are taxing.
 As you drop the weight and accumulate fatigue, your form is more likely to break down.
 And if you’re lifting heavy weights, you risk an injury.
 Also, strength is a skill.
 Most coaches agree it’s best to perform strength moves with close to perfect technique.
 With drop sets, your technique tends to deteriorate, which could lead to inefficient neural adaptations.